-Ensure setup forms have been submitted to Mission technical support.
+Ensure setup forms have been submitted to setupforms@123mc.com.
 Verify proper labeling on your web portal and the wiring diagram on the Mission RTU.
-Users with administrator credentials have the ability to make changes to the web portal, if necessary.
+Users with Superadmin or Admin credentials have the ability to make changes to the web portal.